 The Company has posted another solid quarter of cash flow and earnings growth.
-This was accomplished through a combination of internal and external growth initiatives which includes improving occupancy from its existing portfolio, increased rents on new and renewal lease activity along with acquisitions.
-The West Hartford joint venture acquisition thus far has proven to be a positive for the Company and senior management anticipates that this joint venture will continue to bear fruit for investors.
-In addition, the Company is pleased to report a solid quarter of NAV growth.
-Since Q3/2017, the Company has increased NAV from \$7.85 per Share to \$8.80 per Share for a +11% CAGR.
+This was accomplished through a combination of internal and external growth initiatives.
+The West Hartford and Canton, GA equity accounted and preferred investments acquisitions have proven to be a positive for the Company and senior management anticipates that these equity accounted and preferred investments will continue to bear fruit for investors.
+In addition, the Company is pleased to report another solid quarter of NAV growth.
+Since Q3/2017, the Company has increased NAV from \$7.85 per Share to \$9.07 per Share for a +10% CAGR.
 This was accomplished through a combination of accretive investments, debt reduction, new capital and other value-creation initiatives.